 Conductor Grzegorz Nowak became the VCS’s artistic director in 1999, holding the post through 2004.
 After Mr. Nowak left Canada, Lee Kum-Sing, respected piano teacher, worldwide, became the artistic director, and has remained so since.

-And eighteen seasons after The Vancouver Chopin Society was inaugurated, three members, Malgorzata Burczycka, Teresa Bobrowska, and Iko Bylicki are still working on the board of the VCS, feeling privileged to be part of such a competent and dedicated board such as we have today.
+And nineteen seasons after The Vancouver Chopin Society was inaugurated, three members, Malgorzata Burczycka, Teresa Bobrowska, and Iko Bylicki are still working on the board of the VCS, feeling privileged to be part of such a competent and dedicated board such as we have today.

 Our society is entirely run by wonderful and dedicated volunteers who donate their time, energy and talents to manage and direct society’s affairs.